mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 1. Installs Git, Python and associated packages.
 1. Creates a system account (`demo-user`) to run the app with limited privileges.
 1. Clones the [app source repo](https://github.com/mtlynch/flask_upload_demo) locally.
-1. Adds a `CMD` to startt the demo app on port 5000.
+1. Adds a `CMD` to start the demo app on port 5000.

 You can test this `Dockerfile` by cloning [my repo](https://github.com/mtlynch/docker-flask-upload-demo) and building the Docker container locally: